christianjaeckle/Windows-Configurations/README.md

 # Windows-Configurations
-General Windows configurations and configuration files for various applications.
+My Windows configurations and configuration files for various applications.